The time to say thank you is here

 Society Event of the year

-- This celebrates a particular student-led event that has been creative, inspiring, and successful while enhancing the student experience.
+- Celebrates a student led event that has been creative, inspiring, and successful while enhancing the student experience

 - The event was organised and executed to a high standard